elliotholden/lessons/meetup-presentations/logs.md

 Whether or not the standard application logs are written to **stdout** and **stderr**, thus being accessible by __podman logs__, depends on how the log files are configured inside the container image.
-In standard __Apache__, non-containerized applications, the application logs are typically written files located in __/var/log/httpd__.
+In a standard __Apache__ non-containerized application the logs are typically written to files located in __/var/log/httpd__.
-But in containerized they are typically (but not always) symlinked to __/dev/stdout__ and __/dev/stderr__.
+But in containerized applications they are typically (but not always) symlinked to __/dev/stdout__ and __/dev/stderr__ (which ultimately point to /dev/pts/0).
 So they don't actually end up in *files*, but rather they are sent to the computer screen, where __stdout__ and __stderr__ are configure to display by default on my Linux/Unix machines.